skanderbenali/AI-powered-lead-generation-tool/README.md

 ## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact the team at support@example.com.
+If you have any questions or need help, please open an issue on GitHub or contact me at dev.skander.benali@gmail.com.

 ## 🔐 OAuth Configuration